qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

 of a few of them.

 * Distance and area using the :class:`QgsDistanceArea <qgis.core.QgsDistanceArea>` class:
-  :qgissource:`Distance matrix algorithm <python/plugins/processing/algs/qgis/PointDistance.py>`
+  :source:`Distance matrix algorithm <python/plugins/processing/algs/qgis/PointDistance.py>`
-* :qgissource:`Lines to polygons algorithm <python/plugins/processing/algs/qgis/LinesToPolygons.py>`
+* :source:`Lines to polygons algorithm <python/plugins/processing/algs/qgis/LinesToPolygons.py>`

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.